Nomercy-ops/Stock_Data_Prediction/README.md

-# Stock Data Prediction Using Live Data
+# Stock Data Prediction Using Static Data

 ## PROJECT SIMULATION ON STOCK PRICE PREDICTION USING Static DATA